Google Local Pack: A step-by-step guide to getting ranked

 • Address.
 Provide the physical address of your business location without using P.O. boxes or mailboxes.

 • Website/phone.
 Add this information to make it easier for users to learn more about your website and call you directly from GBP.
-Google research shows that 60% of smartphone users click on the Call button in GBP to contact the business directly.

 • Business hours.
 Specify your regular hours of operation and any special holiday or event schedules.
 Based on this information, your profile will show whether your business is Open/Closed.